Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 On top of that, storage was expensive and took processing time to get it back to the user.

-Data lakes eliminate all those problems, as AI can analyze and sort any type of file.
-Cloud systems allow a nearly infinite amount of storage through systems like Amazon AWS, Microsoft Azure, or Google Cloud.
-As discussed before, data pipelines make transferring data to the data lake instantaneous and streamlined.
+Data lakes eliminate all those problems, as AI can analyze and sort any file.
+Cloud systems enable nearly infinite storage capacity through services like Amazon AWS, Microsoft Azure, or Google Cloud.

 Ensuring Accurate Data and Giving Your Business AI Solutions